 The easiest way to implement the Device Authorization Flow is to follow our tutorial: Call API Using Device Authorization Flow.

 To force the user to reauthorize a device, you must revoke the Refresh Token assigned to the device.
-To learn how, see Unlink Devices from Users.
+To learn how, read Unlink Devices from Users.
 Note that the device will not be forced to reauthorize until the current Access Token expires and the application tries to use the revoked Refresh Token.
 To learn more about Refresh Tokens, read Refresh Tokens.